rkhullar/csci870/README.md

 |            ![dist-WL][distWL]            |
 | :--------------------------------------: |
 | ***Figure 7.5 - Scan Density per Location and Access Point*** |

+Figures 7.1 through 7.4  show that WiFi scan fingerpints for individaul locations are similar regardless of time, and that they are different for unique locations.
+The last figure shows how many samples are in each location and access point group.
+Each row can be interpreted as the fingerpring for one location as well.

 <div style="page-break-after: always;"></div>